Skiatook, Oklahoma: 20th century

-On December 18, 1904, a bank was established on the present day location of Skiatook.
-William C. Rogers relocated his general store and post office to the town and began building near the bank.
 In March 1905 the Midland Valley Railroad was built through the town and the settlement expanded to include parts of Osage County and the Osage Nation.
 The route no longer exists, but has been converted from rail into the 14.5 mile Osage Prairie Trail linking Skiatook with Tulsa to the south.

-Skiatook's first newspaper, the Skiatook Sentinel, began publication in April 1905 and the town was incorporated shortly after on May 28, 1905.
-Skiatook's first school was also founded in 1905.
+Skiatook's first newspaper, the Skiatook Sentinel, began publication in April 1905, however publication ceased in 1912, and was replaced by the Skiatook Journal which now resides under the Tulsa World.
+Skiatook's first school was also founded in 1905 and elected its first school board in 1907.
+The school was located in a house on the southeast corner of 4th and Broadway.

 After Oklahoma Statehood in 1907, construction began on permanent roads and bridges.

 The first church building constructed in Skiatook was the First Christian Church in 1907.

 Cement sidewalks were constructed between 1909 and 1910, and in 1912 Skiatook received water, sewer and electric light improvements.

 By 1920, the towns population had increased to around 2000.

 A road to Tulsa was paved in the early 1920s, and with good roads leading out in all directions, Skiatook became known as the "Gateway to all points North, South, East and West".

 In the 1930s, Skiatook began purchasing water from Lake Spavinaw.

 The completion of Skiatook Lake in 1984 gave Skiatook its own water source.